saneyee/PING-PONG/README.md

 PING PONG

- A web page is created wuth arrays and loops where a user enters a digit and the output shows the list upto that number with ping, pong and pingpong in the places of those numbers which are divisible by 3,5 and 15 respectively.
+ A web page is created with arrays and loops where a user enters a digit and the output shows the list upto that number with ping, pong and pingpong in the places of those numbers which are divisible by 3,5 and 15 respectively.

 Prerequisites